Probabilistic Symmetry for Multi-Agent Dynamics: Experiments

+\textbf{Particles dataset.} We present experimental result for the synthetic particle dataset in Table 1.
+We visualize a test sample in \autoref{fig:particle} to qualitatively illustrate PECCO's improved accuracy and calibration.

-\textbf{Prediction Accuracy.} Table \ref{tab:argo_pedestrian} show the prediction performance on two benchmark datasets.
+\textbf{Argoverse and TrajNet++.} \autoref{tab:big-table} presents experimental results on two benchmark datasets.
 PECCO achieves better regression accuracy compared to non-equivariant baseline in terms of minADE and minFDE, with a notable 9\% improvement in minADE over the the best performing baseline, MFP.
 PECCO's improved probability coverage allows for more diverse sampling and hence can produce trajectories closer to ground truth.
-For TrajNet++, PECCO outperforms baseline models in both prediction accuracy and calibration.

-\textbf{Uncertainty Evaluation.} PECCO's uncertainty estimates are able to achieve consistently good coverage compared to other methods whose coverage deteriorates over the prediction horizon.
-By comparing LSTM-NLL and LSTM-MIS with their augmented counterparts LSTM-NLL-aug and LSTM-MRS-aug, we can see that data augmentation through rotation improves both accuracy and calibration.
-Models trained with MRS loss (LSTM-MRS, LSTM-MRS-aug, CtsConv-MRS) can consistently achieve high coverage, but their predictions suffer from the wide distribution as reflected by their worse NLL and minADE/FDE numbers.
-On the other hand, even though trained using NLL loss, PECCO is able to maintain good calibration while achieving improved accuracy by leveraging equivariance.
+PECCO's probabilistic predictions are able to achieve consistently better coverage compared to other methods whose coverage deteriorates over time.
+Comparing LSTM-NLL and CtsConv-NLL with their augmented counterparts, LSTM-NLL-aug and CtsConv-NLL-aug, we can see that data augmentation through rotation improves both accuracy and calibration.
+PECCO leverages this symmetry to improve accuracy, maintain good calibration, and converge faster (\autoref{fig:dataeff}).

 Figure \ref{fig:arg-experiment} visualizes a typical situation to illustrate this difference.
-We plot the predicted distribution at 10, 20, and 30 timesteps of prediction (1 timestep is 0.1 seconds).
-We can see the probable region predicted by LSTM-MRS-r explodes at timesteps 20 and 30, whereas CtsConv-NLL and CtsConv-MIS tend to be overconfident in their predictions.
-PECCO is able to predict a Gaussian that covers the cases for both staying in the lane and changing to the right lane.
+We plot the predicted distribution at 10, 20, and 30 time steps of prediction (1 time step is 0.1 seconds).
+We can see the probable region predicted by LSTM-NLL explodes at timesteps 20 and 30, whereas CtsConv-NLL and MFP tend to be overconfident in their predictions.
+PECCO is able to predict a Gaussian that covers both cases of staying in the lane and changing to the right lane.